puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 ---
 layout: default
-title: "Getting started with the Puppet Development Kit"
+title: "Developing a module with the Puppet Development Kit"
 canonical: "/pdk/1.0/pdk_get_started.html"
-description: "Getting started with the Puppet Development Kit, the shortest path to developing better Puppet code."
+description: "Developing a module with the Puppet Development Kit, the shortest path to developing better Puppet code."
 ---

 [install]: ./pdk_install.html